MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ DANIEL A  │
     =#

-Alternatively, this combinator could have been defined using `Keep`.
+Alternatively, this query function could have been defined using `Keep`.
 We use `Given` because it doesn't leak parameters.
 Specifically, `It.AMT` is not available outside `EmployeesOver()`.